Kevoulee/landscape/PITCHME.md

 # Eventchain

 * Uses the Ethereum blockchain as a foundation
-* Ticketing platforms receive heavy traffic on the ticket release date.
-EventChain SmartTickets will be distributed on an unlimited number of websites through a plugin, dispersing traffic away from a centralised server, avoiding potential crashes and allowing significantly more people to buy tickets simultaneously
+* Since ticketing platforms receive heavy traffic on the ticket release date- EVC will be distributed on an unlimited number of websites through a plugin
 * Beta release of the SmartTicketing system is available- Q1 2018
 * News, emotions, photos, event maps, storage of autographed tickets form part of the application’s offering